There wasn't much that Sergei Fedorov couldn't do on a hockey rink.

 Video: Sergei Fedorov leads all Russians in assists, points

 He quickly became a cornerstone on an up-and-coming Detroit team, finishing second in balloting for the Calder Trophy in 1990 and later becoming part of the "Russian Five" unit that was periodically used by coach Scotty Bowman.

 Fedorov remained with the Red Wings through the 2002-03 season before signing with the Mighty Ducks of Anaheim.
 He also played with the Columbus Blue Jackets and Washington Capitals, where he helped mentor a young Alex Ovechkin, who went on to surpass Fedorov as the NHL's all-time goal-scoring leader among Russian-born players.

-In his NHL100 profile of Fedorov, author Stu Hackel describes the future NHL star's development.
+In his NHL100 profile of Fedorov, author Stu Hackel described the future NHL star's development: